Retention Policy

 - Before You Begin

-- How to Select Optimal Combination of Schedule and Retention Policy
+- How to Select the Optimal Combination of Schedule and Retention Policy

 - Examples